Recall and use the equation for resistance R = V / I

 Resources | Subject Notes | Physics

 This section focuses on understanding and applying the concept of resistance in electrical circuits.
-We will review the relationship between voltage, current, and resistance, and learn how to calculate resistance using the appropriate formula.
+We will review the relationship between voltage, current, and resistance, and the formula that connects them.

 Understanding Resistance

-Resistance is the opposition to the flow of electric current in a material.
-Materials with high resistance impede the flow of current, while those with low resistance allow current to flow easily.
-Resistance is measured in Ohms (Ω).
+Resistance is the opposition to the flow of electric current.
+Materials with high resistance impede the flow of current, while materials with low resistance allow current to flow easily.
+Resistance is measured in Ohms (╬®).

 $$R = \frac{V}{I}$$